-Poker’s hugely popular these days and it’s thanks largely to the tournaments that showcase this famous card game.
-While players including Daniel “Kid Poker” Negreanu, Phil Ivey, Vanessa Rousso and Phil “The Poker Brat” Hellmuth have become household names, watching the likes of Kevin Hart beat a poker pro or Aaron Paul of Breaking Bad fame play in the World Series of Poker (WSOP) has undoubtedly brought new interest and excitement to the game.
+Poker is hugely popular these days, and it’s thanks largely to the tournaments that showcase this famous card game.
+While players including Daniel “Kid Poker” Negreanu, Phil Ivey, Vanessa Rousso, and Phil “The Poker Brat” Hellmuth have become household names, watching the likes of Kevin Hart beat a poker pro or Aaron Paul of Breaking Bad fame play in the World Series of Poker (WSOP) has undoubtedly brought new interest and excitement to the game.

 - Micro tournaments can carry attractive winning pots (although you’re unlikely to win very often.)

 - Tournaments are a great way to learn discipline, patience, and stamina because, in most formats, you’ll be playing for hours.

 - They offer a gentler learning curve than other online poker game formats, so they’re a solid way for beginners to try out their poker tournament strategy with shallow stacks and a format that allows for more straightforward decisions.

 - You won’t find the same high-stakes action you can expect when you play online poker cash games, but this is a better way to manage your bankroll while you’re learning the ropes.

 - If you enter a major tournament and you’re successful, there’s plenty of fame to go with your winnings.
 (But with that said, don’t try to run before you can walk!)